X

 3. Settle on a Sofa Style

-There are a number of different sofa styles, each of which comes in different sizes - for example, you can buy a regular 3-seater sofa for a room but if you’re going for a recliner, you would probably have to size down to a 2-seater as recliners take up comparatively more room.
+There are several different sofa styles, each of which comes in different sizes - for example, you can buy a regular 3-seater sofa for a room, but if you’re going for a recliner, you would probably have to size down to a 2-seater as recliners take up comparatively more room.

 “If you’re unsure about the right style for your room, I would recommend going for a modular, sectional sofa - you can create an arrangement that suits you best, like the U-shape arrangement or the L-shaped one.
 These sofas also offer more customisation options and are really versatile, especially in terms of the sofa arrangement,” says Benjamin, business manager at FCI London.